The Rados Method

 Empirical research.

+Person-job fit from Amy Kristof-Brown: whether a role meets a person's needs predicts staying better than capability.
 Self-determination theory from Deci and Ryan.
 Mindset from Carol Dweck.
 Organisational lifecycle and founder-transition research from Greiner, Adizes, Wasserman and Ibarra.

 Three sources.
 One way of thinking.
 Applied one mandate at a time.